Zbigniew Brzezinski: Later years

 After his role as National Security Adviser came to a close, Brzezinski returned to teaching, but remained an influential voice in international relations.
 Polish politician Radek Sikorski wrote that to Poles, Brzezinski was considered "our statesman" and his was one of the most revered voices in Poland: "During the decades when Poland was stuck against her will behind the Iron Curtain, he and the Polish pope were the two most important voices for a free Poland abroad.
 After liberation, he acted as an adviser and champion of the new democracies on their way to rejoining Western institutions."

 Though he rose to national prominence as a member of the Carter administration, Brzezinski avoided partisan politics and sometimes later voted Republican.
-In 1988, he endorsed George H. W. Bush for president over Democrat Michael Dukakis.
+In the 1988 election, he endorsed George H. W. Bush for president over Democrat Michael Dukakis.

 Brzezinski argued against the 2003 invasion of Iraq and was outspoken in the then-unpopular opinion that the invasion would be a mistake.
 As recalled by David Ignatius, "Brzezinski paid a cost in the insular, self-reinforcing world of Washington foreign policy opinion, until it became clear to nearly everyone that he (joined in this Iraq War opposition by Scowcroft) had been right."
 He later called President George W. Bush's foreign policy "catastrophic."

-Brzezinski was a leading critic of the George W. Bush Administration's conduct of the War on Terror.
+Brzezinski was a leading critic of the George W. Bush administration's conduct of the war on terror.
 In 2004, Brzezinski wrote The Choice, which expanded upon his earlier work,The Grand Chessboard (1997), and sharply criticized George W. Bush's foreign policy.
 In 2007, in a column in The Washington Post, Brzezinski excoriated the Bush administration, arguing that their post-9/11 actions had damaged the reputation of the United States "infinitely greater than any wild dreams entertained by the fanatical perpetrators of the 9/11 attacks" and destroyed any chance of uniting the world to defeat extremism and terrorism.
 He later stated that he had "visceral contempt" for British Prime Minister Tony Blair, who supported Bush's actions in Iraq.
-In September 2007, he defended the book The Israel Lobby and U.S. Foreign Policy by John Mearsheimer.
+In 2006, he defended John Mearsheimer and Stephen Walt after their arguments about the Israel lobby attracted intense criticism.